 A golfers struggling with a hook may also hit a pull-hook (left hand image – yellow trace).
-These two shots are closely connected, but a pull-hook is often miss-diagnosed by golfers.
+These two shots are closely connected, but a pull-hook is often misdiagnosed by golfers.

 In this article we’ll cover swing changes to get rid of your golf hook and some great ways to practice to help straighten out your golf shots.
-But first please read the following section, it starts basic, but it will be really helpful.
+Before we get to this, please read the following section – it starts basic, but it will be really helpful.

 What causes a hook golf shot?

 Many golfers are still told a hook shot is caused by an out-to-in swing path.
 Although this may be a factor, it isn’t the main cause of your destructive hook shot.
 To explain, we need to break your ball flight down into two parts:

 What makes a hook ‘hook’ through the air?